Home HSE Articles Hierarchy Of Control; What It Is & How It Works

-Hierarchy of control is a system used in industry to eliminate or reduce exposure to risk in the workplace.
-Hazard/Risk control is important in protecting workers in the workplace.
+The hierarchy of control is a system used in industry to eliminate or reduce exposure to risk in the workplace as hazard/Risk control is important in protecting workers in the workplace.

-The idea of the hierarchy of control is that risk control should start from the top of the hierarchy down.
-In most cases a combination of control measures from the hierarchy are chosen to effectively reduce the risk posed by a hazard.
-Since no single control measure always work, the hierarchy of control serves as a guide as we work through the process of risk control.
+The idea of the hierarchy of control is that risk control should start from the top of the hierarchy.
+In most cases, a combination of control measures from the hierarchy is chosen to effectively reduce the risk posed by a hazard.
+Since no single control measure always works, the hierarchy of control serves as a guide as we work through the process of risk control.

 The hierarchy of risk control is useful in determining which control measures are appropriate.